Intent to Register Questions

 Can I change my mind when I'm in second year?

 Students making any changes will submit an Intent to Register every year they plan to study at Western.
-Therefore, you may decide to change your mind each year you study, however, be mindful of the courses required for your intended program if you plan to finish your degree in four years.
+Therefore, you may decide to change your mind more than once, however, be mindful of the courses required for your intended program if you plan to finish your degree in four years.
 You must follow and complete the courses required by the program you intend to graduate from.

 Back to top

-What is the difference between an Honors Specialization and Specialization?
+What is the difference between an Honours Specialization and Specialization?

-For most of our modules, the difference is largely the average you require to pursue the Honors program.
+For most of our modules, the difference is largely the average you require to pursue the Honours program.
 There are some course differences.
 Visit our checklists to see the differences.

-The biggest difference lies in our Finance modules where there are Honors level Economics embedded in the Honors Specialization.
-We recommend you speak with our office upon gaining admission to the Honors Finance module to ensure you make the best selections.
+The biggest difference is in the Honours Specialization in Finance module since some honours level Economics courses are required.
+We recommend you speak with an Advisor upon gaining admission to the Honours Finance module to ensure you make the best selections.

-How does the Honors Double Major differ from the Honors Specialization?
+How does the Honours Double Major differ from the Honours Specialization?

 Back to top